am529000/FamilyTree/README.md

 parent of A (name)
 parent of B (name)

+implement a way where it starts at the top ancestor (1st generation) implement a list of all people and their generation asks if they are a chosen one, if not then continue goes down to next generation starts with the first person i the generation line, asks if they are a chosen one, if not continue through that generation does through and asks everyone in that generation goes down to next generation and continues till both are found

+once both are found

 same gen = sibling.
 1st cousins
-if parent A and B = same parent = siblings if parent A and B = same gen but not same parent = uncle/aunt =  and/or a parent of A/B same gen but not same parent = 1st cousins each gen is a letter (ex. a, b, c, d, e...) same letter = same gen
+if parent of A and B = same parent = siblings if parent of A and B = same gen but not same parent = uncle/aunt =  and/or a parent of A/B same gen but not same parent = 1st cousins each gen is a letter (ex. a, b, c, d, e...) same letter = same gen